YouTube is HUGE!

-That tagline is clear, concise, and speaks to the hears of folks who want to do SEO but are struggling, barely surviving and have not a dime to invest.
+That tagline is clear, concise, and speaks to the heart of folks who want to do SEO but are struggling, barely surviving, and have not a dime to invest.
 My site is the answer for them because I show them how to do creative SEO with a $0 budget.

 So when I start doing YouTube for real, you can guess what my channel’s tagline will be, right?